2018 in Fight Nights Global

-The year 2018 is the 8th year in the history of the Fight Nights Global, a mixed martial arts promotion based in Russia.
+The year 2018 was the 8th year in the history of the Fight Nights Global, a mixed martial arts promotion based in Russia.
 The company continues broadcasts through Match TV, Fight Network and is looking for a new US-based platform since the contract with UFC Fight Pass has been terminated.

 List of events

 Fight Nights Global 83: Alibekov vs. Aliev

 Fight Nights Global 83: Alibekov vs. Aliev was a mixed martial arts event held by Fight Nights Global on February 22, 2018 at the Luzhniki Palace of Sports (SCCH "Rossiya") in Moscow, Russia.